vortex314/mqtt2serial/README.md.md

 ### Folder structure
 - simple : most Basic Arduino example.
 Just a serial println publishing a topic.
+- subscribe ( TBC ) : subscribe to a topic and handle messages.
-- lm4f120 : Serial Mqtt full example , it has more features :
+- Serial Mqtt full example , it has more features :
   * it will detect a failing connection
   * it sends out a loopback message to itself, to check the E2E connectivity with MQTT
   * it automatically resubscribes to his own destination based on hostname